alf-arv/best-queue/README.md

 # best-queue
 A self-hosted substitute for [Queue](https://ubots.co/queue/)

-### Project plans:
+### Project milestones:

 1. Application ✅
 2. Docker config for an easily deployable image ✅
-3. Github action to build, tag and push latest image to dockerhub ✅
+3. Github actions to build, tag and push docker images to dockerhub ✅

 ### Example usage:
 #### Joining queue